epeshared/Engram/benchmark/README.md

 - At Engram layers, pulls prefetched embeddings and fuses on device.
 - Prints `[TIME] forward_ms=...` plus per-layer CPU retrieval totals and their share of `forward_ms`.

+Prefetch note:
+- The demo prefetcher is “eager”: once a CPU retrieval future completes, it immediately enqueues the H2D copy on a dedicated CUDA stream.

 Tokenizer behavior:
 - If offline mode is enabled and the HF tokenizer is not cached locally, this script falls back to a minimal `DummyTokenizer` so the benchmark can still run.